civicinnovationyyc/resources/README.md

 # Resources Resources Resources!

-## A (not all that) curated list of things demo'd or we talked about at the 60 Minute Hack #civicinnovationyyc
+## A (sort of) curated list of things demo'd or we talked about at the 60 Minute Hack #civicinnovationyyc

 ### 18 May 2017